Democrats take big new step toward impeaching Trump

 At the White House, press secretary Stephanie Grisham accused Pelosi of ignoring issues Americans care about to focus on removing Trump from office.
 She asked, “How many Democrats will join her driving right off the cliff with this illegitimate impeachment hoax?”

-The GOP leader of the House, Kevin McCarthy, said Pelosi was “more concerned about tearing the president down than buílding the country up.”Senate Majority Leader Mitch McConnell, R-Ky., accused Democrats of choosing impeachment over important legislatiion, though many House-passed bills are waiting for action in his chamber.
+The GOP leader of the House, Kevin McCarthy, said Pelosi was “more concerned about tearing the president down than building the country up.″Senate Majority Leader Mitch McConnell, R-Ky., accused Democrats of choosing impeachment over important legislation, though many House-passed bills are waiting for action in his chamber.
 “It’s all impeachment, all the time,” he said.

 Drafting articles of impeachment is a milestone moment, only the fourth time in U.S. history Congress has tried to remove a president, and it intensifies the deeply partisan undertaking that is consuming Washington and dividing the nation.